Why You Need Endoscopy

 During the gastroenterology procedure, the endoscopist or gastroenterologist can do a biopsy on suspicious areas or remove polyps.
 An endoscope can be retrofitted with an ultrasound probe to create unique images of the wall of your esophagus or stomach.
 An endoscopic ultrasound may also help your doctor develop images of hard-to-reach organs, such as your pancreas.

 Pain could be a result of heartburn or gastroesophageal reflux disease (GERD).
-Gastrointestinal ulcers can develop from taking too many NSAIDs over a long period of time.
+Gastrointestinal ulcers can develop from taking too many NSAIDs over a long period.
 Treatment can include dietary modification such as elimination of caffeine and spicy foods.
 Alternative prescriptions can neutralize stomach acids.

 Your doctor will give you specific instructions to prepare for your endoscopy.
 Despite mild sedation or local anesthetic, there is no thrill in taking time away from other activities to have someone snake a tube down your throat.
 Depending on your insurance plan, it might even cost money you do not want to spend.
 Appreciate that the inconvenience will help doctors to prescribe the best course of treatment and possibly make you feel better.